wisecorrectrooster/Ian_BlueStampPortfolio/index.md

-# Second Milestone   <!--- DIDNT DO -->
+# Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NtIcOKggFbA?si=OMmbDALPtIFQoETY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

   On my first milestone, the code worked but it couldn't run without it constantly having to be connected to my computer.
 However, I have made it so that it can run on its own with the battery and is put in a box with servos.
 The servos have popsicle sticks attached to them with paper with rock, paper, and scissors drawn on them.
 Along the way, I accidently connected the servos wrong and this caused me to brainstorm and I thought of the idea of adding a fan and wheels.
-On my third and final milestone, I will be finishing my modifications and having the whole project completed,
+On my third and final milestone, I will be finishing my modifications and having the whole project completed.

 # First Milestone